parallelscrypto/upcos/README.md

 Your Android phone might notify that you are installing from "Untrusted source", however, as you can see, this may be "disinformation" as our source is open!

+Before you can access the UPC Verse, you must first Armor Up!
+In other words, you need to configure the wallet to connect to the Polygon Blockchain (https://polygon.technology).
+Here are the 5 steps with images:

+1. Click on Settings (Far righ

 ![Alt text](upcbr-1.png?raw=true "Title")
 ![Alt text](upcbr-2.png?raw=true "Title")
 ![Alt text](upcbr-3.png?raw=true "Title")